Missouri Tigers softball: The Earleywine legacy (2007–2018)

 In 2007, Missouri lured Jefferson City native and 2005 ACC Coach of the Year Ehren Earleywine away from the Georgia Tech Yellow Jackets.
 Earleywine would earn Big 12 Coach of the Year honors in his first season and again in 2011.

 In 2008, in winning the Iowa City Regional, Earlywhine led Missouri to its first ever Super Regional appearance, where the Tigers fell to the Alabama Crimson Tide.
 In 2009, Missouri would win the Big 12 Tournament and defeat the UCLA Bruins en route to the 2009 Women's College World Series, Missouri's first WCWS appearance since 1994.
 Missouri would host a Super Regional for the first time in 2010, defeating the Oregon Ducks to advance to the 2010 Women's College World Series.
 In 2011, Missouri won the Big 12 Championship for the second time and defeated the Washington Huskies on the way to the 2011 Women's College World Series, Missouri's third consecutive trip.
 In Missouri's last season as a member of the Big 12 in 2012, Missouri fell just short of a fourth consecutive WCWS appearance, losing to the LSU Tigers in the Super Regionals.

 From 2008–2013, Earleywine led Missouri to six straight Super Regionals.
 From 2009–2011, Earleywine led Missouri to back-to-back-to-back WCWS appearances.

 In seven seasons under Earleywine, six different players have earned All-American honors and three players, Rhea Taylor (2008, 2010, 2011), Ashley Fleming (2011, 2012), and Chelsea Thomas (2011, 2012, 2013), have earned multiple All-American honors.
 Thomas won conference pitcher of the year honors three times (twice in the Big 12, once in the SEC) and was a Top 3 finalist for USA Softball Player of the Year honors in 2011.

 Earleywine was fired from Missouri on January 26, 2018, less than two weeks before the 2018 regular season was set to begin.
 Gina Fogue replaced Earleywine as head coach on an interim basis; she led the Tigers to a 30-29 record during the 2018 season, but was not retained following the year.

 The Anderson tenure (2018–present)

-Larissa Anderson was hired as the Tiger’s head softball coach on May 26, 2018.
+Larissa Anderson was hired as the Tigers' head softball coach on May 26, 2018.
 Anderson signed a five-year contract with Missouri after spending four years as the head coach at Hofstra.

+In 2019, the Tigers received NCAA sanctions due to academic misconduct.
+This included a one-year postseason ban, scholarship and recruiting limitations, and a monetary fine.
+The sanctions were in effect for the 2020 season, which ended up being cancelled due to the COVID-19 pandemic.
+The NCAA later ruled that the postseason ban would not apply to the 2021 season.